 Asymptomatic Community Testing for people without Covid-19 symptoms

-Includes information about community and mobile testing sites, Pharmacy Collect, home delivery, education settings and workforce testing.
+Includes information about community and mobile testing sites, Pharmacy Collect, home delivery and education settings.

 Around one in three people have coronavirus without showing any symptoms.
 Our asymptomatic testing programme, which is available across the county, can help identify people who have the virus but are unaware that they are infectious.
 The testing aims to identify people with Covid-19 who do not have symptoms, facilitate support for those who have to self-isolate and reduce the spread of the virus.

 Please note: this page is only for people without symptoms.
 If you have symptoms please see: NHS What to do if you have symptoms or phone 119.

 You can visit a community testing site to take a supervised test: